joostdekeijzer/wp_network_shared_media/readme.txt

 3. Show a selected image and "Insert into Post"

 == Changelog ==

+= 0.10.0 =
+* Changes all image/caption id's and id-dependent classnames to include `nsm-<site_id>-<id>` to circumvent WordPress 3.9 editor issues (see FAQ or [this forum post](https://wordpress.org/support/topic/using-wordpress-39-editing-an-image-shows-the-wrong-information))
+* New "base" for the insertion code
+* Supports Video and Audio shortcode insertion

 = 0.9.6 =
 * Bugfix where, after selecting an image, reopening the Media Browser would result in an empty screen.